Vladislav Pedder

 Totenburg, 2025

-Translator: Vladislav Pedder
+Translated from Norwegian: Vladislav Pedder

 Here is the first Russian edition of two key texts by Norwegian philosopher Peter Wessel Zapffe — the essay "The Last Messiah" and the first-time published philosophical dialogue "I Choose the Truth," written in collaboration with Herman Tennesen.
 Both texts explore the contradiction of human existence, revealing the gap between biological nature and the ability to reflect.
 Zapffe does not offer solutions, but rather opens his eyes to the deep problems of human existence and self-knowledge.